bextra/DilutionEffect/README.md

 1. Determine threshold for high abundance genes from gene expression data
 2. Use threshold to calculate and apply dilution adjustment
-3. Optional: Run dilution adjustment on multiple files
+3. Calculate differential expression

 ## D. Important notes
 1. Must be Unix based OS
 2. Download RStudio [here](http://www.rstudio.com).
 It will be your friend when running R scripts.
+3. Store expression files in the Data directory

 ## E. Quick start
 TODO add notes here